ArtemPt239/track-for-wear/README.md

     - Currently running timer (tap the tile to refresh)

-    - Resent timeline for a quick review of your day
+    - Recent timeline for a quick review of your day

 - Ability to see currently running timer in the app on your watch.